bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-56-integrity-living.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life follows through on your stated intentions and goals, taking concrete action rather than just talking about what you plan to do.</p>
+<p>Joa follows through on your stated intentions and goals, taking concrete action rather than just talking about what you plan to do.</p>
 </div>

 <div class="verse">